dofafis/rtsp-to-hls-stream/README.md

 **Run from source code**

-1. First you must have ffmpeg installed on your machine:7
+1. First you must have ffmpeg installed on your machine:

 Windows: http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/